 We are slowly becoming more a Democracy which, as many of our Founding Fathers believed, rewards mob rule.
 Congressional votes on bills, even ones with patriotic names, sensationalized after major tragedies and buoyed by reactionary public support, are to be based on comparing the bills to the rule of law, not public opinion or party pressure.
 When voting on The Patriot Act, which clearly violates the fourth amendment, occurred in October of 2001 without many in Congress even reading copies of the bill, our elected servants failed our Republic and individual liberties still suffer as a result.

-It seems as though most elected representatives at the National level, who should know better, are more interested in figuring out who is superior in the court of public opinion than in "keeping our Republic".
+It seems as though most elected representatives at the National level, who should know better, are more interested in figuring out who is superior in the court of public opinion and pleasing lobbyists to help re-election bids than in "keeping our Republic".
 It is time for ALL Americans to say enough is enough, stop bickering over which failed party is better, and demand that their elected officials actually read and understand the original intent of the U.S. Constitution.
 If politicians choose not to honor their oath of office, then vote in someone who will, regardless of party affiliation.
 The future of our Republic depends on citizens demanding that those oaths be honored.